RubenDillon/cybele/Thinfinity-Workspace/workspace7/Remote-AD.md

 4. You will have a form with the following information
     - Name: Name of the service, for example CYBELE AD
-    - Under Service, in the Filter expression: press the dots and select your DOMAIN and NETBIOS .. for example cybele.local and cybele
+    - Under Service, in the Filter expression: press the dots and complete your DOMAIN and NETBIOS .. for example cybele.local and cybele.
+    - Default Expression and URL, will be populated for you
     - API Authentication: in those fields complete with the user that you define in the Remote Active Directory Services server.
 Use for example the administrator in the Username and complete the password

 5. asf